 e-buses: support to 7,090 e-buses with an incentive of up to Rs 50 lakh each having an ex-factory price of up to Rs 2 crore.

 The scheme proposes for establishing charging infrastructure and for this about 2700 charging stations will be established in metros, other million plus cities, smart cities and cities of Hilly states across the country.
 Objective is to create at least one charging station in a grid of 3 km x 3 km.

 Similarly, establishment of charging stations are also proposed on major highways connecting major city clusters.

 On the highways, charging stations will be established on both sides of the road at an interval of about 25 km each.

 Of the total allocation, Rs 1,000 crore has been allocated for setting up charging stations for electric vehicles in India.

 Phase I of FAME

-FAME is designed to implement in a phased manner.
-Phase I of the FAME-India Scheme was scheduled for a two-year period between April 1, 2015, and March 31, 2017, at an approved outlay of Rs 795 crore.
-But later it was extended to August 31, 2018.
-Approximately 2,18,625 Electronic Vehicles were ‘promoted’ by FAME I till July 2018.
+Phase I of the FAME-India Scheme was launched on April 1st, 2015 and extended to March 31, 2019.
+Its original time period was two years.
+The scheme was implemented with an outlay of Rs 895 crore.
+Approximately 2,18,625 Electric Vehicles were ‘promoted’ by FAME I till July 2018.